sonanmemon/sonanmemon.github.io/_pages/about.md

 My research interests lie in the following areas:

-➜ Identifying monetary policy Shocks and Their Tranmission in cross-country, panel data environments.
+➜ Identifying monetary policy shocks and their tranmission in cross-country, panel data environments.

-➜ Understanding the international network structure of private and central banks by using Network Science.
+➜ Understanding the international network structure of private and central banks by using network science.

 ➜ New Keynesian Models With Non-Standard Learning and Expectation Assumptions.